alinamalikova/rsschool-cv/cv.md

 ## About me

 I am 25.
-Recently discovered the world of programming.
-Now my goal is to learn front-end development and work in IT.
+My goal is to learn front-end development and work in IT.
 I love learning new things and finding solutions to complex problems.
 And I believe that this will help me achieve my goal.

 ## Skills